September 27, 2023

 Documentation updates

-• Revised the “What is the ValidMind Developer Framework?” section to provide an end-to-end overview of the workflow that model developers should follow as they adopt the developer framework.
-Try it …
+• Revised the “What is the ValidMind Library?” section to provide an end-to-end overview of the workflow that model developers should follow as they adopt the library.

-• New dropdown for the developer framework that gives faster access to the most important bits, such as our code samples and the reference documentation.
+• New dropdown for the ValidMind Library that gives faster access to the most important bits, such as our code samples and the reference documentation — Click on Developers in the top navigation bar to see it in action!

 • Publication date for each page that reflects the last time the source file was touched.